Enigmatic-Smile/docs/index.md

 Check out the [API Reference](https://reference.fidel.uk) to see all available requests, code examples and response payloads.

-Join our [Developer Community](https://community.fidel.uk/) for API discussions, documentation, frequently asked questions, roadmap and new features.
-We’re always happy to help and answer any questions.

 ## Card Linking
 The [iOS](/mobile-sdks/#ios), [Android](/mobile-sdks/#android) and [Web](/web-sdk/v3) SDKs provide you a secure UI to collect your user’s card details securely on the web or mobile.